KnowledgeMC/BlackJackCity/README.md

 ###Unsolved Problems:
 * The pop up alert box notifies the player of the result of the game before the cards are rendered to the screen.
+* The player can keep Hitting even though the game is over.

 ###Next Steps/Planned Features:
 * Chips and a Betting system